 If you find yourself struggling with a ‘live’ kick that just isn’t cutting the mustard within a multitrack drum kit recording, there are numerous ‘replacement’ plug-ins available that can help.
 These use the kick track’s audio signal to trigger the sample(s) of your choice, for mixing in with the original kick or replacing it entirely.

-Although there’s no end of mix-ready kick drum sounds available within MASCHINE, DRUMLAB et al, not to mention countless commercial sample libraries on Sounds.com and other providers, building your own custom kicks by blending two or three sampled layers is always a rewarding endeavour.
+Although there’s no end of mix-ready kick drum sounds available within MASCHINE, DRUMLAB etc., building your own custom kicks by blending two or three sampled layers is always a rewarding endeavor.
 Each layer should add its own component to the sound, so you might have a high-pass filtered ‘transient’ layer, a low-pass filtered ‘body’ layer, and an acoustic kick sample for ‘personality’, for example, mixed and processed to sound like a cohesive whole.
 Remember to save your construction as a preset, and/or bounce it down to a single one-shot sample, for re-use in future projects.

 3. Compression and EQ